Tips for Writing Readable Code

 Summary

-• Choose clear names: Use descriptive and distinct names for variables and functions so anyone reading your code knows exactly what each part does.
+• Use clear names: Choose descriptive and distinct names for variables and functions so anyone can quickly grasp their purpose without guessing.

 Summarized by AI based on LinkedIn member posts